sdeck51/jekyll-now/_posts/2017-4-3-FacialDetector.md

     return output
 {% endhighlight %}

 With this new model function simply swap out createSimpleNetwork with createConvolutionalNetwork.
-Train the network with the same code.
+They are trained with the same training code.

 *Graph that has both NN and CNN*
 <center>{% include image.html url="http://i.imgur.com/MsTztZ3.png"